6 Profitable Ecommerce Companies That Use 3PLs

 No matter what type of product or industry, by using a 3PL, ecommerce companies benefit from saving time and money with a more streamlined order fulfillment process.

-A 3PL can help you be more efficient by taking care of order fulfillment and inventory management for you.
+A 3PL can help you improve supply chain efficiency by taking care of order fulfillment and inventory management for you.
 By outsourcing fulfillment, the 3PL is automatically notified when an order is placed.

 From there, the orders are picked, packed, and shipped to your customer.
 Most 3PLs provide order tracking that can be shared with your customers, and even process returned items.